Hiking Tours in Japan

 We provide the freedom to choose from our tried & tested routes, pick your own travel companions, and discover the Japanese culture and countryside at your own pace.

 We know how daunting it can be, heading out to a country with such different ways, but we knew from experience how important it is to have amazing partners on the ground in Japan to deal with any issues that you might come across.
-We are proud to say that our Japanese team are outstanding and should you have the slightest issue, they will fall over themselves to help you out, whether it is simply asking which bus to take or something more serious.
+We are proud to say that our outstanding team based on the ground in Japan are ready and eager to help with any issues, whether it is simply asking which bus to take or something more serious.

 We make sure you have comfortable, friendly overnight accommodation in a mix of hotels and traditional Japanese Minshuku and Ryokan (guesthouses).
-We plan out as much as we can, so that you can spend your time exploring exactly what you want to see in Japan.
+We take care of the details, so that you can spend your time exploring exactly what you want to see in Japan.
 You can book with confidence that we have it all covered for you.

 Why Book your Walking Vacation in Japan with Macs Adventure?